 To configure this linting in Rails you should create a rake task for this

-desc "Lint files" task "lint" do sh "bundle exec rubocop" sh "yarn run lint" # lint JS and SCSS end
+desc "Run all linters" task lint: :environment do sh "bundle exec rubocop" sh "yarn run lint" # lint JS and SCSS end

 You should then configure the default rake task for the application to include